siriusblakk/personal-site/src/data/about.md

 # Travel / Geography

 - I am originally from Minnetonka, Minnesota.
-I have since lived in Madison, Detroit, and San Fransisco.
+I have since lived in Madison, Detroit, and San Francisco.
 - My favorite travelling companion is a set of ear plugs.
 Planes, Bart, and tired babies can get loud.
 - I'm begrudgingly falling in love with the Bay Area.